DigitaleDeltaOrg/dd-api-v3/optional/sensorthings.md

 Actuator and Thing are defined as references.
 Modifications to them are handled by the references endpoint.
 Instead of data streams, either CoverageJSON of TimeseriesML are used.

-TODO: SensorThings API uses (possibly) API keys for authentication.
-These have to be replaced by OAUTH2 client credentials flow.